-Grapevine, TX, April 16, 2020 — Masks are becoming the new normal, but there is a flood of bad instructions online.
+Grapevine, TX, April 16, 2020 — Face masks are becoming the new normal, but there is a flood of bad instructions online.

 If you’re trying to make your own cloth face covering, you may be struggling to make sense of all the of YouTube tutorials and how-to instructions on the internet.